acw414/eLISA/README.md

 This program will take a taxonomy file from an eDNA sample as the input, as well as the country or regional area the samples were collected from.
 The file should split species in different rows, and the number of occurrences at each sampling site in the columns.
 This program will extract the species, compare them to multiple datasets using originr, and determine whether the species are invasive or not in the country specified in the input.
 The program also returns other statistics depending on the parameters included by the user.

 ***THINGS TO ADD***
-  - give our project an 'innovative' name
+  - give our project an 'innovative' name.
+LISA?
+Listed Invasive Species Analyser?
-  - things the user should know in advance - hoffman/originr (to the readme) - Done
+  - *things the user should know in advance - hoffman/originr (to the readme) - Done*
   - format of the file - each sequence entry must be on a new line
   - requirements that the user needs on the bioinformatics end
-  - more comments in the code itself
+  - *more comments in the code itself*
   - add comments to bit saying you're mporting/loading things
   - printing an error message if they dont have:
     - the right arguments